JieZheng-ShanghaiTech/HiCoEx/README.md

 # HiCoEx

 <img src="framework.jpg" alt="framework" style="zoom:200%;" />
-The paper is published on *Bioinformatics* named [Prediction of Gene Co-expression](https://doi.org/10.1093/bioinformatics/btac535).
+The paper is published on *Bioinformatics* named [*Prediction of Gene Co-expression from Chromatin Contacts with Graph Attention Network*](https://doi.org/10.1093/bioinformatics/btac535).

 ## Citation
 If you want to use our codes and datasets in your research, please cite: